segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Automatic Screen Tracking

-Our SDK can automatically instrument screen calls.
-It uses method swizzling to detect when ViewController's are loaded and uses the label of the view controller (or the class name if a label is not available) as the screen name.
-It removes the string "ViewController" from the name (if present).
+The Segment Analytics-iOS SDK can automatically instrument screen calls.
+It uses method swizzling to detect when `ViewController`s are loaded, and uses the label of the view controller (or the class name if a label is not available) as the screen name.
+It removes the string "ViewController" from the name if one is present.

 {% codeexample %}
 {% codeexampletab Swift %}